sauravbajra/sauravbajra.github.io/index.md

 ## 🚀 PROJECTS

 ### **Satark** – [satark.bipadportal.gov.np](https://satark.bipadportal.gov.np)
-- Multi-Hazard Early Warning DSS for Nepal’s disaster authority.
+Developed as part of the World Bank-funded and RIMES implemented CARE Component 1, Satark is a Multi-Hazard Early Warning DSS (Decision Support System) built for the National Disaster Risk Reduction & Management Authority of Nepal.
+The system utilizes hazards triggers/thresholds to generate dynamic impact forecast products.
-- Built with React and Django, incorporating weather/climate models.
+- Developed the DSS using React and Django, integrating dynamic impact forecasting from hazard thresholds and weather/climate models.
-- Coordinated with ministries and led server deployment efforts.
+- Coordinated with government ministries for requirements gathering, data integration, and system refinement.
+- Contributed in server configuration, deployment, and scripting to ensure uptime and reliability.

 ### **mySecondTeacher** – [app.mysecondteacher.com](https://app.mysecondteacher.com)
-- IGCSE academic platform with videos, e-books, and classrooms.
-- Focused on frontend, performance, UX, and infrastructure.
+Award-winning academic delivery platform that offers video-based lessons covering entire IGCSE syllabuses as interactive videos, e-textbooks, and test papers.
+The platform also offers classrooms, video conferencing, and interactive chat.
+- Contributed to frontend development, infrastructure design and engaged in research & development to enhance user experience, cross browser compatibility and system performance.
-- Led public site development and managed cross-functional coordination.
+- Led initiatives on public websites and handled team and project management responsibilities.
+- Collaborated with cross-functional teams, including devops, design, and backend units, to ensure cohesive delivery.

 ### **Nepal Rastra Bank** – [nrb.org.np](https://www.nrb.org.np)
+Nepal Rastra Bank (NRB), the central bank of Nepal, is the monetary, regulatory and supervisory authority of banks and financial institutions.
-- Migrated official site to LAMP stack.
+- Migrated the official NRB website to a LAMP stack, ensuring seamless data preservation and transition.
-- Built modular CMS with role-based content control.
+- Implemented a modular, role-based content management system tailored to the needs of individual departments, improving content governance and administrative efficiency.

 ### **Deshsanchar** – [deshsanchar.com](https://deshsanchar.com)
+Deshsanchar is a Nepali media platform that focuses on unbiased journalism.
-- Managed AWS infra for media platform.
+- Managed AWS infrastructure (EC2, S3, RDS, CloudFront) to support reliable and scalable media delivery.
-- Optimised WordPress for performance and load speed.
+- Optimised WordPress deployments for high-traffic performance, reducing load times and improving user experience across the platform.

 ### **Nepal Tea Collective** – [nepalteacollective.com](https://nepalteacollective.com)
+Nepal Tea Collective is a public benefit org which works on uplifting everyone involved in the tea industry.
-- Built custom Shopify theme for eCommerce.
+- Created and maintained custom Shopify theme, delivering responsive and brand-aligned eCommerce experience.
-- Developed SEO-optimised landing pages.
+- Developed and shipped landing pages optimised for SEO and marketing campaigns.

 ### **Felicity Club** – [felicityclub.com](https://felicityclub.com)
+Felicity club aims to support businesses in reaching a wider audience and to reward our members with exceptional value.
-- Developed eCommerce platform using Next.js, Prisma, PostgreSQL.
+- Led full-stack development of a modern eCommerce platform using Next.js, Prisma, PostgreSQL, and Tailwind CSS.
-- Integrated Stripe for secure checkout and optimised UI.
+- Engineered secure, production-ready checkout flows with Stripe integration and optimised the UI for performance and user engagement.

 ### **Decentralized Applications – POC**
+Designed and developed multiple proof-of-concept DApps to explore real-world blockchain use cases using Ethereum, Solidity, Truffle, Ganache, and React.
-- **Voting DApp:** Built transparent, tamper-proof voting system on Ethereum.
+- **Voting DApp:** Built a transparent, tamper-proof voting system using smart contracts, enabling decentralised and verifiable election processes.
-- **Real Estate DApp:** Simulated secure property registry on blockchain.
+- **Real Estate DApp:** Simulated a blockchain-based property registry where ownership transfers and property records are securely stored on-chain.
-- **Blackjack Game:** Developed decentralised game with smart contract logic.
+- **Blackjack Game:** Created a basic decentralised game of blackjack with on-chain logic execution to demonstrate smart contract-driven game mechanics.

 ---